exasol/snowflake-virtual-schema/doc/user_guide/snowflake_user_guide.md

 |-----------------------------------------|----------------------------------|
 | `<jar file containing the jdbc driver>` | E.g. `snowflake-jdbc-4.1.0.jar`  |

-Please note that you will need to change the driver name from `net.snowflake.client.api.driver.SnowflakeDriver` to `net.snowflake.client.api.driver.SnowflakeDriver` when you upgrade the Snowflake JDBC driver from version 3.x to 4.x.
+Please note that you will need to change the driver name from `net.snowflake.client.jdbc.SnowflakeDriver` to `net.snowflake.client.api.driver.SnowflakeDriver` when you upgrade the Snowflake JDBC driver from version 3.x to 4.x.
 See the [Snowflake documentation](https://docs.snowflake.com/en/developer-guide/jdbc/jdbc-configure) for details.

 ## Installing the Adapter Script